PKUHPC/CraneSched/docs/en/deployment/backend/Rocky9.md

 ### 1.5 Select CGroup Version <small>(Optional)</small>

 Rocky 9 uses **CGroup v2** by default.
-CraneSched uses **CGroup v1** by default.

-If you prefer to enable CGroup v2 support, you’ll need [additional configuration](eBPF.md), or you can switch the system to use CGroup v1.
+CraneSched supports both **CGroup v1** and **CGroup v2**.
+However, using GRES on a CGroup v2 system requires additional configuration; see the [eBPF guide](eBPF.md) for details.

 #### 1.5.1 Configure CGroup v1

-If your system is already using CGroup v1, skip this section.
+If you cannot build the eBPF components and still need GRES, you can switch back to CGroup v1:

 ```bash
 # Set kernel boot parameters to switch to CGroup v1